miguelbueno800/MiguelBueno.github.io/index.md

 ## Welcome to GitHub Pages

+I'm crrenly a Strategist at Google, serving in the company's Trust and Saftey division.
+There I examine allegations of policy violations reported by internal and external stakeholders using a combination of tools to gather information and conduct investigations.

-Miguel Bueno is a Strategist at Google.
-Prior to his current role, Miguel workerd as a Quantitative Analyst at Bank of America, where he served on the Bank's Retail Capital & Loss Forecasting validation team.
+Prior to my current role, I workerd as a Quantitative Analyst at Bank of America, where I served on the Bank's Retail Capital & Loss Forecasting validation team.

-Miguel holds a Master of  Science (M.S.) in Applied Economics and Finance from the University of California, Santa Cruz.
-He also holds both a Bachelor's of Arts (B.A.) in Economics and a Bachelor's of Science (B.S.) in Mathematics-Statistics from the California State University, Fresno.
+I holds a Master of  Science (M.S.) in Applied Economics and Finance from the University of California, Santa Cruz.
+I also hold both a Bachelor's of Arts (B.A.) in Economics and a Bachelor's of Science (B.S.) in Mathematics-Statistics from the California State University, Fresno.

 You can use the [editor on GitHub](https://github.com/miguelbueno800/MiguelBueno.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.